 - Pass off other people’s research or opinions as your own.
 Always give people credit.

-Lastly, don’t forget that nothing has replaced networking IRL!
-Attend events, meet people, go for interviews even if you’re not sure it’s the perfect job for you, make as many contacts as you can as you never know when you might end up working together.
+Lastly, don’t forget that nothing has replaced networking.
+Attend events albeit online during lockdown, meet people, attend interviews even if you’re not sure it’s the perfect job for you, make as many contacts as you can as you never know when you might end up working together.

 If you would further elaboration on any of these points or to get an expert eye over your CV, please don’t hesitate to contact Julia Walton at Media Contacts on 020 7359 8244 or email: Julia.firstname.lastname@example.org